RedDragonWebDesign/LandOfLafton/README.md

 ## List of items

-1. Hobgoblin Pass - Hobgoblin Pass
+1. Hobgoblin Pass - Hobgoblin Pass - temporarily awarded when the party pays the toll, then taken away when the party leaves the area
 2. Helm of Kings - Bugbear Caves
 3. Amulet of Drow - Drow 2
 4. Lizard Man Skull - Lizard Man Island